smartcommunitylab/dslab.playgo-mobile/README.md

  - run `ionic:sync:stage`
  - choose "stageRelease" in build variants of Android studio
  - choose "App stage" build target in xcode.

+### Secrets

+Keys and tokens that should not be committed and stored publicly on github are stored in `secrets` folder, which is ignored by git.
+For now files in this folder are used to create signed bundle for android.

 ### Hot code push